Is a Sports League Required to Provide a Refund of Prepaid Fees Due to Closure Because of Covid19?

 The Law Will Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Recreation Facilities; However, a Player Should Carefully Consider How Hard to Push the Issue Lest the Team or League Withdraw the Opportunity to Join and Play in the Future.

 A Helpful Guide For How to Evalute a Legal Position Regarding Prepaid Fees Involving Recreational Sports League Contracts

 The mandated closures and league operation shutdowns arises per an enforceable Order issued in accordance to the O. Reg.
 82/20 to the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
 E.9, that became effective on March 24 2020.
-As an unfortunate consequence, summer hockey league operations, among other sports, were suspended and the players and teams are now looking at a much shortened season, or even a fully lost season if the Covid19 Crisis is significantly prolonged.
+As an unfortunate consequence, baseball league operations, among other sports, were suspended and the players and teams are now looking at a much shortened season, or even a fully lost season if the Covid19 Crisis is significantly prolonged.

 Rights and Duties

 For most people, the general principle that where a bargain is made, and paid for, the goods and services must be delivered is easy to understand and appreciate.
 Furthermore, as explained below, the laws that apply are so broad and generalized as to apply to, among other things, fees for sports league memberships; and accordingly, players as league members who paid for but fail to receive the services as purchased and promised within the team or league package, are quite likely entitled to refunds or rebates.
 However, players may want to think carefully about pushing the issue of refunds or rebates due to the risk of losing access to future participation.
 Essentially, players will want to evaluate the team and league politics before raising voices in demand of refunds and rebates.